-If the County alleges that an employee's work performance has fallen below standard, said employee's supervisor shall inform the employee promptly and specifically of such lapses before issuing a warning letter or reprimand.
+I. Poor Performance: If the County alleges that an employee's work performance has fallen below standard, said employee's supervisor shall inform the employee promptly and specifically of such lapses before issuing a warning letter or reprimand.
+In the event an employee receives a substandard evaluation, which results in the employee being denied a merit salary increase or longevity pay, said evaluation may besubmitted to the Director of Human Resources pursuant to F(2) above.

-Nothing shall be used against an employee in a demotion, suspension or other disciplinary action unless the employee has been notified of the disciplinary action being imposed in writing, with a copy placed in the employee's personnel file.
-In the event that there has been such a notification at a level of a warning letter or reprimand, that notification shall not be used against an employee in future disciplinary actions if it has been in the employee's file for a period of eighteen (18) months or more, discounting periods of leaves of absence in excess of thirty (30) days, provided that there has been no notification for the same or similar conduct during that eighteen (18) month period.
-This eighteen (18) month limitation does not apply to any disciplinary action taken against an employee arising out of a matter covered under Title VII of the Civil Rights Act of 1964.
+J. Use of Prior Discipline: No prior punitive action may be used against an employee unless the employee was notified of the disciplinary action being imposed in writing, with a copy placed in the employee's personnel file.
+In the event that there has been such a notification at a level of a letter of reprimand, that notification shall not be used against an employee in future disciplinary actions if it has been in the employee's file for a period of twelve (12) months or more, discounting periods of leaves of absence in excess of thirty (30) days, provided that there has been no notification for the same or similar conduct during that twelve (12)month period.
+The 12-month period shall begin to run on the day the employee acknowledged receipt of the letter of reprimand.

+This twelve (12) month limitation does not apply to any disciplinary action taken against an employee arising out of a matter covered under Title VII of the Civil Rights Act of 1964.
 The purpose of this exception is to allow consideration of both the seriousness of the employee's proven offense and the record of the employee with the County in determining the degree of discipline administered, given the County's specific legal obligations under Title VII.